geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-22/meeting-transcript.md

 The sooner we can get good tests up on one layer for the speed of one layer, we can also just throw Claude at making that layer fast.
 We can hand search to find the most incredible stuff.

 ##### **Chenyu** [[00:13:43](https://www.youtube.com/watch?v=5XHgivHDYPg&t=823)]
 So loads kind of needs fresh attention anyway, because you would need that layer to be representative.
 Yeah.
 And now every bottleneck is on tension.
-So I guess the tension is the fast gem.
-So making gem fast is also part of that.
+So I guess the tension is the fast GEMM.
+So making GEMM fast is also part of that.

 ##### **Geohot** [[00:14:01](https://www.youtube.com/watch?v=5XHgivHDYPg&t=841)]
 Agreed.